Koredotcom/docs/docs/xo/automation/use-cases/dialogs/node-types/process-nodes.md

     Any changes in this tab will affect all instances of this process.
 Proceed with caution.

-The Component Properties tab lets you modify configurations of this process across all instances in all dialogs. as follows:
+The Component Properties tab lets you modify configurations of this process across all instances in all dialogs as follows:

 1. Enter a **Name and Display Name** for the Process node.
 Node names cannot have spaces.
 2. **Select a Type**.
 You can choose one of the following: